Two Fronts

 “How long?”

-“Alarm went four minutes ago.
+“Alarm went ninety seconds ago.
 The hatch on the far end sealed on the pressure drop.”

 The automatic seal.
-The pressure protocol that every station ran, designed to contain a breach by sealing hatches when the differential hit threshold.
+The pressure protocol that every station ran, triggered on the rate of change, not the level.
+When the crack first opened, the pressure had spiked down fast enough to trip the threshold.
+Then the leak settled into a slow bleed and the bypass started compensating, but the hatches were already sealed.
 The protocol had done exactly what it was designed to do.
-It had sealed a nine-year-old on the wrong side of a hatch in a section that was losing air.
+It had sealed a nine-year-old on the wrong side of a hatch in a section that was still pressurized.

 “Atmosphere in four?”

 Koss checked.
 “Dropping.
-Slow.
-Maybe ninety minutes before it’s not breathable.”
+Maybe ninety minutes before it’s not breathable.
+The bypass is still cycling through four, so she’s getting some replenishment.”

 Breck answered.
 “Service crawl.
 Runs from section three to the far end of four.
 It’s not pressurized but it’s sealed.
-You’d need a suit.”
+You’d need a suit, and I’m telling you right now, it was built for conduit, not for a person.
+I’ve been through it once, to run cable, and I barely fit.”

 “The intake ducting.
 If I get to it and isolate the breach, does the bypass keep running?”